 The more obvious effect this change has on your bank account is the extra cost at the time of the transaction.
 The less obvious comes in the future.
 Don’t forget these charges are part of a credit card purchase.
 That means more interest for those that don’t keep on top of their credit card payments each month.

-It’s another cost that at first doesn’t look like much, but adds up to a significant amount down the road.
+It’s another cost that doesn’t look like much at first but adds up to a significant amount down the road.

 The main takeaway here is to be aware of the change and at each transaction take a second to consider what the extra cost really means for that purchase.
 Ask yourself a few simple questions.
 Do the rewards make it worthwhile?
 Is the item you’re buying worth that much more to you?
 Should I pay with cash or debit instead?